Euro zone government bond yields fall, ECB in focus

 "The market's reaction here has been mainly driven by expectations that further monetary stimuli will be forthcoming from the ECB’s December meeting," DZ Bank told customers.

+"There will be a particularly busy schedule of ECB speakers this week including Lagarde's testimony before the EU parliament's committee, which argues for more volatility in ECB expectations," Commerzbank told customers.

-The German-Italian yield spread tightened by 2 basis points to 115.6 basis points DE10IT10=RR.
-It remains close to its tightest since early 2018.
+The ECB stance coupled with EU stimulus has triggered a tightening in the German-Italian government bond yield spread DE10IT10=RR, which today was at 115.6 basis points, close to its tightest since early 2018.

-Analysts expect the ECB in December to increase and extend the Pandemic Emergency Purchase Programme.
-They also expect a new series of Targeted Longer-Term Refinancing Operations intended to bolster lending to small and medium-size business.
+"For 10-year BTP-Bund spreads, we now target 100 basis points amid waning risks, supportive of net supply and persistent search for yield," Citi said in a research note.

+"In Europe, there is an upside for the periphery as central bankers discuss December's stimulus package," said Althea Spinozzi, fixed income strategist at Saxo bank.

 ((stefano.rebaudo@thomsonreuters.com;))